poVoq/conversejs-ubports/README.md

 ## Known issues
 - Participant list in multi-user-chats (MUCs) is very cramped on small screens.
   - This is a known issue of ConverseJS and is waiting for an upstream improvement.
-  - Due to this reason the MUC invites option is disabled as it is unusable on some mobile screens
 - When re-joining an open group chat, the OSK is automatically triggerd.
 Needs fix upstream.
 - The overlay modals of the connection control box are acting up sometimes, restart app to fix.
 - The @ mentions of MUC partcipants is broken.
 Needs improvements in mobile view upstream.